amortensen/dots-protocol/draft-mortensen-dots-protocol.md

         "sessions": [
             {
                 "id": <string>,
+                "client": <ip_address>,
+                "server": <ip_address>,
+                "duration": <iso8601_duration>,
+            },
+            {
+                ...
             }
         ]
     }
 ~~~~~

-The JSON key-value pairs in the response are as follows
+The top-level JSON key-value pairs in the response are as follows:

 sessions:
-: A list of dictionary objects describing active signaling session identifiers.
+: A list of dictionary objects describing active signaling sessions.
+If empty,
-If empty, no signaling sessions are active.
+no signaling sessions are active.

+Each dictionary within the sessions list contains the following JSON key-value
+pairs:

+id:
+: An opaque alphanumeric string identifying the signaling session.

+client:
+: The dotted-quad IPv4 or formatted IPv6 address [RFC5952] of the DOTS client in
+  the signaling session.

+server:
+: The dotted-quad IPv4 or formatted IPv6 address [RFC5952] of the DOTS server in
+  the signaling session.

+duration:
+: The [ISO8601] duration of the signaling session.

+YANG model TBD

 ### {+dataroot}/filters